Our objectives

 From a market perspective, eligible financial firms have more choice now than they did previously in being able to draw on support according to their needs and preferences:

-The changes made since the Financial Crisis mean that the financial sector’s ability to continue supporting the economy in bad times as well as good is reinforced at three levels:
+The changes made since the last global financial crisis mean that the financial sector’s ability to continue supporting the economy in bad times as well as good is reinforced at three levels:

 To fully realise these financial stability benefits, firms must be willing to manage their liquidity actively and prudently.
 This guide is intended to support that by explaining the Bank’s facilities.
 But it also serves to reinforce a very important point: our facilities are there to be used by firms.
 We are open for business.